prests/hono-remix-template/README.md

   building your own design system from scratch.
 - [StyleX](https://stylexjs.com/docs/learn/) - fresh take on styling in JavaScript, offering new tools to make styling easier and more modular.

+> ⚠️ **Caution:** Radix currently uses inline styles which results in a needing a weaker CSP policy.
+I have been trying
+> to get some traction on changing this.
+If top notch security is a deciding factor, you may want to pick another
+> library here or roll your own.
+>
+> If you want to use Radix **and** want to see them become more CSP conscious please interact with
+> [my discussion](https://github.com/radix-ui/primitives/discussions/3130) to help boost priority.

 Each of these choices was made to create a responsive, SEO-friendly, and scalable front end, with flexibility for UI and styling so you can adapt as project requirements evolve.